amikht/common-cookie-finder/README.md

 # Common Cookie Finder

 This is a simple tool for finding what cookie was logged the most times on a given date.
+It was written using `python 3.8.3`, `pytest 5.3.5`, and `argparse 1.1`.

 ## Usage